Co-occurring conditions and autism

 Attention deficit hyperactivity disorder (ADHD)

 Many children have trouble with thinking before they act, sitting still and focusing.
-But in children with attention deficit hyperactivity disorder (ADHD), these behaviours can be extreme and have a big impact on their daily life.
+But in children with attention deficit hyperactivity disorder (ADHD), these behaviours can be extreme and have a big effect on their daily lives.
 The behaviours usually happen together, although some children can be mainly inattentive.

-Autism spectrum disorder (ASD) and ADHD share some common characteristics like not seeming to listen when people speak, interrupting, or intruding on other people’s personal space.
-Many children with ASD have behaviour that’s very similar to ADHD.
+Autism and ADHD share some common characteristics like not seeming to listen when people speak, interrupting, or intruding on other people’s personal space.
+Many autistic children have behaviour that’s very similar to ADHD.

 How is ADHD treated?

-There’s no cure, but children and teenagers can manage ADHD using behaviour strategies, medication, or a combination of the two.
+There’s no cure, but children and teenagers can learn to manage ADHD using behaviour strategies, taking medication, or a combination of the two.

 Find out more

 - Attention deficit hyperactivity disorder (ADHD): 5-15 years